TUWien-ASC/NGS-myfe/README.md

 Installation:

-* Install a recent NGSolve (version from March 30 or newer), install via
+* Install a recent NGSolve (versions from 2024 or newer are fine), install via

       pip install --upgrade --pre ngsolve